+Figure 9.5.2-1

+NOTE 1: Not all entities and control message are shown in above figure for the sake of simplicity.

+NOTE 2: The media content delivery solution to big screen and small screen will not be further discussed in this use case.

 Alice, Bob and Lisa are customers of Network Operator A, a 6G service provider.

 Alice attended on-site at the City A venue.
 Bob attended on-site at the City B venue.
 Lisa experienced the event remotely from her home in City C through a wireless VR device.

+To meet the needs of multi-dimensional perspectives and long-distance follow-up shooting, the event organizer chooses professional wireless cameras to capture video streams.
+For saving the time of encoding at camera side and keeping as much as details of video stream which will be processed based on downlink solution at network side, light compression and even uncompressing [24] are selected for cameras on-site.
+There are also multiple sensors on site collecting signals.
+Network Operator A’s network provides wireless transmission for video streaming and sensors data.

-Besides providing communication service to enable this use case, operator A's 6G network also provides computing resources to fulfill demands on immersive presentation.
-Rendering, encoder/decoder, and other capabilities are also pre-deployed in the network near the event venues in City A and City B to support third-party application requirements.
+Besides providing data transmission to enable this use case, Network Operator A's 6G network also provides computing service for data processing to fulfill demands on immersive presentation.
+Rendering, encoder/decoder, and other capabilities are pre-deployed in the network on the event venues in City A and City B to support third-party application requirements.
+Task Management Server that is responsible for task analysis, sub-task planning is pre-deployed in the on-site network.